Highlight

 Series B in 2011

-Get Satisfaction, Inc. offers an online community platform designed to connect companies with their customers, fostering relationships that create mutual value.
-Founded in 2007 and headquartered in New York with additional offices in Austin and Boston, the platform enables businesses to modernize customer support, enhance sales, differentiate their brand, and drive innovation.
-Companies across various industries utilize Get Satisfaction to build online communities that facilitate customer engagement and feedback.
-The platform integrates seamlessly with various applications, including CRM and helpdesk systems, ensuring a streamlined experience for users.
+Get Satisfaction, Inc. is a company that offers an online community platform designed to connect businesses with their customers, enhancing relationships that create mutual value.
+Founded in 2007 and headquartered in New York, with additional offices in Austin and Boston, the platform enables organizations to modernize customer support, accelerate sales, and differentiate their brands through innovative customer engagement.
+The service integrates seamlessly with various applications, including CRM and marketing tools, allowing companies of all sizes—from large corporations like Kellogg's and Procter & Gamble to smaller enterprises—to establish vibrant online communities.
+This approach aims to foster collaboration and drive new ideas, ensuring companies can effectively respond to the evolving needs of today's consumers.
 As of 2015, Get Satisfaction operates as a subsidiary of Sprinklr Inc.

 SinglePlatform